oskratch/wordpress-plugin-my-booking-ical/readme.md

 - **Total Nights**: 6
 - **Total Price**: 1920 €

-> *Note: Each day is priced based on the general price defined for the apartment.*
+> *Note: Each day is priced based on the general price defined for the apartment, unless it falls within a special price range.*

 ---